- What to Do if You are the Victim of Sexual Assault

 - Change in on-campus working situation; and

-- Faculty member, the Vice President/Dean of Faculty (or designee) shall be responsible for the investigation and resolution; and
+- Faculty member—the Vice President and Dean of Faculty (or designee) shall be responsible for the investigation and resolution;

-- Staff member, the Vice President of Human Resources (or designee) shall be responsible for the investigation and resolution.
+- Staff member—the Vice President of Human Resources (or designee) shall be responsible for the investigation and resolution; or designee) shall be responsible for the investigation and resolution; or

 V. Information Regarding Sexual Assault, Relationship Violence and Stalking